very-scary-scenario/nkd.su/PANIC.md

     - So that we don't start getting broken images for Twitter users who've changed their avatar since they last voted, you should run the `update_broken_twitter_avatars` management command daily.
+    - To keep track album art up to date, you should run the `update_background_art` command at least once a week.
     - It would be super considerate to run the `dumpdata vote` command piped to a file that is hosted such that Peter can get to it, just in case you too are hit by a bus.
 - Make Peter an account.
     - You can do this from the admin interface at /admin.
 Make him a super user.
 Do not make accounts for anyone else; any authenticated user can do